cshubham1727/90DaysOfDevOps/2026/day-02/linux-architecture-notes.md

  ps aux --sort=%cpu = shows top CPU consuming procesess ps aux | grep [process name] = used to seach for a specific process ps -p [PID] = shows details of a process using PID
 4. grep -> used to search specific string or pattern and print the output
+5. Find ->